Blahblahlolhahaha/2048/README.md

 ## How to install and play!

-Enter the following commands in the terminal (Assuming if you have already installed python3)
+Enter the following commands in the terminal/Powershell (Assuming if you have already installed python3)

     pip install Pillow
     git clone https://github.com/Blahblahlolhahaha/2048/